Overview: Insert workflow module (Console)

 The initial settings available for editing are:

-The Database dropdown menu shows you all of the types of database you’ve configured in Edify Console (Account > Integrations).
+The Database dropdown menu shows you all of the types of database you’ve configured in Console (Account > Integrations).
 This is where you can tell the Insert module what type of database you want to add data to

 Note: Options only appear in the Database dropdown menu if you’ve already successfully configured an integration with Salesforce, Zendesk, or a custom database.